Lara Teague Curry

 Donations in the form of checks may be mailed to:

-(make check payable to Henrico Education Foundation and include Lara Teague Curry Memorial Scholarship Fund in the memo)
+(make check payable to Henrico Education Foundation and include Lara Teague Curry Memorial Fund in the memo)

 Henrico Education Foundation

 To make a gift of stocks, mutual funds, bonds or other charitable trusts or bequests, please contact Jay Shively email@example.com or (804) 877-9401.

 Lara Teague Curry of Henrico County, VA, died unexpectedly and tragically on October 9, 2022, just eight days short of her thirty-eighth birthday.
 She is survived by her husband, Liam Curry, and their twin six-year-old sons, George and Jack and a host of other loving family members, friends, colleagues, neighbors, and students.